codeforkansascity/TrashTrackerSMSApp/readme.md

 ## Local Development

-You need a webhook url on the public Internet.
+You will need a webhook url on the public Internet.
 To do that, you need to install [ngrok](https://ngrok.com/download) to expose your local network to the public Internet.
 After you install it and configure the authentification, open a second terminal and enter the following command:

 ```bash
 $ ngrok http 1337